Make your mark in HR.

 HR Manager or Director

 As an HR manager or director, you will plan and coordinate the administrative areas of your company.
 You will hold a number of responsibilities, including being a key communicator between employees and management, managing benefits programs, advising on issues like equal employment and sexual harassment claims, and much more.
-The median pay for an HR manager in 2021 was $126,230* per year.2
+The average salary for an HR manager in 2023 was $136,350 per year.2

 Female operations director standing and speaking to two seated colleagues